MartinDavidWaller/D70Box/README.md

 The D70Box project is documented in Practical Wireless, October 2019.
 If you require further information, such as the associated circuit diagram or a PCB, then please contact me at martin@the-wallers.net.

+# Errata

+A small design fault has been noticed.
+On the 74LS00 quad NAND gate pins 1,2,3,4,5,6, and 7 are all connected to ground.
+Pins 3 and 6 should have been left unconnected.
+This will not impact the overall functionality of the device but may result in slightly more current drain.

+The suggested fix, for those who have soldered the 74LS00 directly onto the board and for those using a DIL socket, is to simply snip off pins 3 and 6.

 ## Required Hardware

 The circuit is based around the Arduino Pro Micro.
 This was purchased via ebay